Ryanair to offer flight transfers in bid for wider appeal

+UPDATE 8-Oil sinks more than 3.5 pct on shock U.S. gasoline stocks build

+* Charts show Brent, U.S. crude in oversold territory (New throughout, updates prices and market activity)

-LONDON Ryanair (RYA.I) will start offering connecting flights later this month, a senior executive said on Thursday, marking a break from its traditional point-to-point model as it looks to appeal to a broader spread of customers.
+LONDON, April 6 Ryanair will start offering connecting flights later this month, a senior executive said on Thursday, marking a break from its traditional point-to-point model as it looks to appeal to a broader spread of customers.

 The Irish airline rose to become Europe's largest airline by passenger numbers by running a bare-bones operation shunning transfers due to their complexity and the risk they would keep planes on the ground for too long.